SuperOfficeDocs/superoffice-docs/docs/database/tables/quoteconnection.md

 ---
-uid: quoteconnection
+uid: table-quoteconnection
 title: quoteconnection table
 description: Primary key in the CRM database.
 Definition of a connection to an external system, for the Quote system. so.generated: true
 keywords:
   - "database"
-  - "quoteconnection"
+  - "QuoteConnection"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# QuoteConnection Table (26)
+# quoteconnection Table (26)

 ## Fields